-Though these terms may seem interchangeable, they’re not.
-Understanding the difference between a heart attack, cardiac arrest and heart failure is important for getting the right treatment, and potentially saving a life.
+Cardiac arrest, heart attack and heart failure.
+These terms may seem interchangeable, they’re not.
+Understanding the difference between the three is important for getting the right treatment, and potentially saving a life.

 We asked Dr. Farhan Bhanji to explain the details.
-He’s an associate professor of pediatrics at McGill University’s faculty of medicine, works in pediatric critical care at the Montreal Children’s Hospital and represents Heart & Stroke on international resuscitation groups.
+He’s a professor of pediatrics and vice dean of education at McGill University’s faculty of medicine and health sciences.
+He is also an attending physician and trauma team leader who works in pediatric critical care at the Montreal Children’s Hospital.
+He represents Heart & Stroke on international resuscitation committees.

 A heart attack is when the flow of blood to part of the heart muscle gets blocked.
 Without oxygen, that section of the heart begins to die.
 Depending on how long blood is cut off, the results can be mild damage, or it could be massive — even fatal.